mrichhub/papertrail-winston-transport/README.md

 This is based off of [winston-papertrail][1], which stopped working for winston v3.

-## ⚠️Dev Build⚠️
+## ⚠️ Dev Build

 This library is still in development.
 I'm working out a few kinks before releasing to beta.
-This library may not work for you in the meantime.
+Please give it a try, but keep that in mind.